damian-lis/Talk-to-Gisapia-and-the-Others/README.md

 <br/>

-In the example below, we can see the different categories of variables (data/names.js):
+In the example below, we can see the different categories of variables:

 ```
+//data/names.js file:

 export const common = {
   listeners: 'listeners',
   attributes: 'attributes',